 How to use the guide

 This guide is intended to be a wide collection of resources for the reader to tailor to their unique needs.
 The reader is encouraged to use this guide as an encyclopedic resource, jumping to relevant sections as needed.
-The sections are broken down
+The sections are broken down as per the Table of Contents below:

 1. Introduction